sustrik/libdill/structured-concurrency.md

 ![](usecase2.png)

-From point 3. on, all the blocking calls in the child coroutine start to return `ECANCELED` error The call to `hclose()` won't finish until the worker coroutine exits.
+From point 3. on, all the blocking calls in the child coroutine start to return `ECANCELED` error.
+The call to `hclose()` won't finish until the worker coroutine exits.
 That should happen pretty fast given that it can't do any blocking calls anyway.

 #### Parent waits for child